ljsabc/MangaLineExtraction_PyTorch/README.md

 ### About model training

 I really don't want to admit it, but the legacy code looks like some artworks by a two-years old.
-I will try my best to recover the code to py3 and share the screentone dataset.
-This won't take long, so please stay tuned.
+Please refer to #5 if you have any interest.

 ### Go beyond manga